 Climate related KPIs are set in the management strategy meeting.
-CEO is responsible for climate related issues and CSO is responsible for assessment of climate related risks and opportunities as well as their management Sustainability is included as target used for business performance which determine officer remunerations.
+The CEO is responsible for climate related issues and the Chief Sustainability Officer is responsible for assessment of climate-related risks and opportunities as well as their management.
+Business performance targets that determine officer remunerations include sustainability targets.